pudly/schmopera-hugo/content/articles/la-nilsson-celebrating-birgit-nilsson-at-100.md

 _Elektra_ retains a dramatic standard that has yet to be equaled.
 Here it assumes the role of a companion piece to the 1980 video from the Metropolitan Opera under James Levine.
 Leonie Rysanek as Chrysothemis joins Nilsson in a production that looks a bit frumpy by today's standards but is nonetheless a potent reminder of two powerful singing actresses.
 Additionally Mignon Dunn revels in Klytaemnestra's guilt and mines every bit of the role's gallows humor.

+<figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1548611166/media/2019/01/NilssonSalome.jpg){{% /md %}}

+<figcaption>Image: Decca Classics.</figcaption>

+</figure>

 The cover photo for _Salome_, having survived several packaging concepts over the years, continues to fascinate.
 When I first saw it on a boxed set of LPs in a sidewalk stand outside a liquor store, the exotically clad Nilsson looked more like the cat who swallowed the canary than the disturbed teen-age princess who had violated the severed head of John the Baptist.
 Surely Decca's designers weren’t being flip during the photo session so perhaps Nilsson was up to some subtle mischief that has managed to last for decades.
 Nilsson was well known for her practical jokes and a humorous thread runs subtly through many of the photos in the accompanying book and reproduced LP covers.

-<figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1548611166/media/2019/01/NilssonSalome.jpg){{% /md %}}

-<figcaption>Image: Decca Classics.</figcaption>

-</figure>

->Who but Nilsson has captured with such refined exuberance and reverence Elizabeth's aria from _Tannhäuser_, "Dich, teure Halle"?

 Stemme, by the way, was awarded the 2018 Birgit Nilsson Prize; a $1 million gift awarded every three years by the Birgit Nilsson Foundation, for artistic excellence that will stand the test of time.
 She has stepped with rare distinction into Nilsson territory with acclaimed interpretations of Elektra, Isolde and Salome in addition to Turandot.
 While on the subject of money, Nilsson appears as a benignly rendered Elektra on the 500 Kronor Swedish bank note.
 She joins the likes of Ingmar Bergman and Greta Garbo to put this recognition in cultural perspective.